 Neither party is required to participate in the hearing in order for the hearing to proceed.
-If a party or witness who does not submit to cross-examination at the live hearing, however, the Hearing Officer may not rely on any statement of that party or witness in reaching a determination regarding responsibility; provided, however, that the Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+The Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross- examination or other questions.

-A party's advisor may appear and conduct cross-examination even when the party whom they are advising does not appear.
-Similarly, where one party does not appear and that party's advisor of choice does not appear, a UAH-provided advisor must still cross-examine the other, appearing party "on behalf of" the non-appearing party, resulting in consideration of the appearing party's statements but not the nonappearing party's statements (without any inference being drawn based on the nonappearance).
+A party's advisor may appear and conduct cross-examination even when the

+01.03.01 Procedures for the Resolution of Title IX Reports Page 45 of 53 party whom they are advising does not appear.
+Similarly, when one party does not appear and that party's advisor of choice does not appear, a UAH-provided advisor will cross-examine the other, appearing party "on behalf of" the non-appearing party.